isaquelosoas/pedro-places/README.md

 This webapp was developed to save address cards passing the Brazilian postal code and display them on the map.
 For this application we used [ViaCEP API](https://viacep.com.br/) for zip code search and [Google Maps Platform](https://cloud.google.com/maps-platform) for map display and geocoding

+## Google Maps Integration
+It's important to provide a Google Maps API Key.
+To do this, create a .env file and add API_KEY={YOUR API KEY}

+The app is an easy to use single-page application:

 ## Getting Started

 First, clone this repository and then run the development server: